MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 See [Use calculated measures in Customer Insights - Journeys and other Dataverse-based applications](/dynamics365/customer-insights/data/dataverse-measures) to learn how to create measures in Customer Insights – Journeys and what types of measures are available for use in the app.

 > [!NOTE]
-> While the user interface presents itself as a one-to-many relationship, the current implementation in Customer Insights – Data only allows single dimension metrics and therefore only one value is returned.
+> While the user interface presents itself as a one-to-many relationship, the current implementation in Customer Insights – Data only allows single-dimension metrics and therefore only one value is returned.

 ##### Using measures to define dynamic text